infiniticio/docs.examples/java/booking/README.md

 - run hotelBooking service: `./gradlew run --args=/configs/hotelBooking.yml`

 ## Running services all together
-If you do not want to run each service separately, just `gradle run`
+If you do not want to run each service separately, just `./gradlew run`

 ## Launch
-Launch one or more workflows! `./gradlew startWorkflow`
+Launch one or more workflows! `./gradlew dispatch`

 Note: workflows will never complete if one of services is not running.
 But,